I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 We had 19 guests on our cruise and the majority were from the USA.
 We also had some Canadians, one Dutch couple and us from England.

-I was the youngest person on board at 28, with the next being 30, I’m pretty sure that the oldest person onboard was in their 80s, which is just incredible.
+I was the youngest person on board at 28, with the next being 30, I’m pretty sure that the oldest person onboard was in their 80s – which is just incredible.

 How Did The Merlijn Launch?

-Coen and Cristina bought the Merlijn in 2019, after working on the bigger river cruise ships as captains.
-They sold their house, quit their jobs and bought the company.
+Coen and Cristina bought the Merlijn in 2019 after working on the bigger river cruise ships as Captains.

 The welcome talk did put me at ease a little, as everybody went around and said that they were hoping for a route without too many hills.
-I hadn’t even let myself think about things like hills, I was more worried about sitting on the saddle every day and whether my legs could keep up with everybody else.

-I knew at this point that a heatwave was headed for most of Europe and the temperatures were expected to hit higher than I’d ever experienced before, and definitely not cycled in.
+I knew at this point that a heatwave was headed for most of Europe and the temperatures were expected to hit higher than I’d ever experienced before – and definitely not cycled in.

-Coen and Cristina were very reassuring in their welcome talk though and said that we could stay onboard the ship at any point if we wanted to.
-I did do this later in the cruise and it was a very good decision.
+Coen and Cristina were very reassuring in their welcome talk, though.
+They said that we could stay onboard the ship at any point if we wanted to.

 Our First Dinner Was a Surprise!